stridecolossus/jove-blog/blog/part-4-models/depth-buffer.md

 ### Integration #1

-A new `ModelDemo` project is started based on the previous rotating cube demo, minus the rotation animation.
+A new `ModelDemo` project is started based on the previous rotating cube demo.

 The existing view-transform code is replaced with a camera: